bitcoinwarrior1/learn-solidity-with-examples/Finance/bitcoin-to-ethereum-swap/README.md

 Allow anyone to seamlessely swap their Bitcoin for Ethereum in a trustless and secure way.

-In this short description, Alice will be the buyer/sender, Bob the market maker and Carol, Bob's assistant.
+In this short description: Alice will be the buyer/sender, Bob the market maker and Carol; Bob's assistant.

 ### Introduction